threefoldtech/info_grid/src/terraform/advanced/terraform_nextcloud_single.md

     * `Free Public IP`: 2
       * Note: if you want a public IPv4 address, it is recommended to set the parameter `FREE PUBLIC IP` to at least 2 to avoid false positives.
 This ensures that the shown 3Nodes have viable IP addresses.

-Once you've found a proper node, take node of its node ID.
+Once you've found a 3Node, take note of its node ID.
 You will need to use this ID when creating the Terraform files.

 ***

 # Set the VMs

-## Create a Two Servers Wireguard VPN with Terraform
+## Overview

 For this guide, we use two files to deploy with Terraform.
-The first file contains the environment variables and the second file contains the parameters to deploy our workloads.
+The first file contains the environment variables and the second file contains the parameters to deploy our workload.

 To facilitate the deployment, only the environment variables file needs to be adjusted.
 The `main.tf` file contains the environment variables (e.g. `var.size` for the disk size) and thus you do not need to change this file.
 Of course, you can adjust the deployment based on your preferences.
 That being said, it should be easy to deploy the Terraform deployment with the `main.tf` as is.

-On your local computer, create a new folder named `terraform` and a subfolder called `deployment-nextcloud`.
+On your local computer, create a new folder named `terraform` and a subfolder called `deployment-single-nextcloud`.
 In the subfolder, store the files `main.tf` and `credentials.auto.tfvars`.

 Modify the variable files to take into account your own seed phrase and SSH keys.
-You should also specifiy the node IDs of the two 3nodes you will be deploying on.
+You should also specifiy the node ID of the 3Nodes you will be deploying on.

-### Create the Terraform Files
+## Create the Terraform Files

 Open the terminal.